shellingfordly/micro-vscode/README.md

 A lightweight code editing and submission tool.
 The micro-vscode integrated the basic function of git.

+This project is only used for learning.

+code is licensed under [MIT](https://github.com/shellingfordly/micro-vscode/blob/main/LICENSE), words and images are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Todolist

 - [ ] Git